 There may be one scientist left in the world who dismisses that climate change is real.
 But NONE of them dismiss the arctic melting as insignificant.
 They don’t deny that sea levels are rising (due to melting) and that ocean temperatures are rising.
-Are scientist hiding Bigfoot from us?
+Are scientists hiding Bigfoot from us?
 Was the moon landing all just fake news?
 (Read about political correctness here.)

 Ignorance is no excuse

 And no defense.
-If this is a conspiracy by leftist tree huggers then why do American businessmen like me for example, ask you to take it seriously?
+If this is a conspiracy by leftist tree huggers then why do American businessmen like me, for example, ask you to take it seriously?
 I don’t want our businesses uncompetitive.
 I don’t harbor any conspiratorial feelings designed to damage my own country.

 Ignorance means to ignore.
 Where are we as a world if we do not listen and pay attention to the people who invest their lives in scientific study?
 You would not want me to put a pacemaker in your chest.
 I’m not qualified to do it.
 I believe I could find an expert to implant one in my chest if I needed one.
-I would not trust someone to do it who has an opinion.
+I would not trust someone to do it who has only an opinion.
 An opinion of how and when it should be done.
 Neither would you.

 Stop politicizing everyone’s future

 We have defined our future through political agendas.
 I’m sick and done with it.
 I can’t be a part of ignorance anymore.